-Let's have a real talk about your telemedicine benefit for anxiety and depression.
-You added it to increase access, reduce stigma, and show you care.
-Your broker likely presented it as a cost-effective, no-brainer solution.
+Your telemedicine benefit for anxiety and depression—you added it to increase access, reduce stigma, and show you care.
+Your broker likely pitched it as a cost-effective no-brainer.
 And on the surface, it is.
-But from my decades in benefits strategy, I've come to see a troubling truth: this well-intentioned perk is often a bandage on a bullet wound.
-It's treating a symptom of a much larger, systemic failure that drains both employee wealth and your bottom line.
+But I've spent decades in benefits strategy, and I see a troubling truth: this well-intentioned perk is often a bandage on a bullet wound.
+It treats a symptom of a much larger failure—one that drains both employee wealth and your bottom line.

-The standard industry narrative is comforting.
-Telemedicine offers a "low-cost access point."
-It's a "valuable tool."
-But this analysis is superficial.
-It focuses on the transaction-the video visit-and ignores the ecosystem.
-In reality, within a traditional insurance model, this benefit often functions as a cost-shifting release valve.
-It's designed to intercept employees before they seek more expensive in-network specialist care, making your claims spreadsheet look better in the short term, while doing little to address long-term health or cost trends.
+The standard industry narrative?
+Comforting.
+Telemedicine is a 'low-cost access point,' a 'valuable tool.'
+But that analysis is superficial.
+It fixates on the transaction—the video visit—and ignores the ecosystem.
+In practice, within a traditional insurance model, this benefit acts as a cost-shifting release valve.
+It intercepts employees before they seek more expensive in-network specialist care.
+That makes your claims spreadsheet look better in the short term, but it does little for long-term health or cost trends.

 The Hidden Cycle of Fragmentation and Waste

 What happens after that 25-minute session?
 Typically, nothing.
 The encounter is a dead end, isolated from the rest of your benefits ecosystem.
-There's no integration with the Employee Assistance Program (EAP), no handoff to chronic condition management, and no connection to financial wellness resources.
+No integration with the EAP, no handoff to chronic condition management, no connection to financial wellness resources.
+That's the real waste.
 This fragmentation is where care breaks down and costs silently multiply.

-Our current model whispers, "Here's a cheaper way to treat a symptom."
-It should shout, "Let's build a system where managing your mental health builds your financial resilience."
+Our current model whispers, 'Here's a cheaper way to treat a symptom.'
+It should shout, 'Let's build a system where managing mental health builds financial resilience.'

 A Blueprint for True Integration: The Health-to-Wealth Flywheel